 Still, maintenance needs haven't gone away, which is keeping workers employed in most of their usual jobs.

-To succeed, any prospective maintenance man should start or continue learning via online courses and try to gain as much knowledge about their area of expertise as they can.
+To succeed, any prospective maintenance man should or continue learning via online courses and try to gain as much knowledge about their area of expertise as they can.
 The continued learning will help them upskill themselves and move to better, more rewarding positions sooner.